joeamm/port-scanner/README.md

 A fast, beginner-friendly network port scanner that identifies open ports, maps them to known services, and flags potentially dangerous exposures — with a clean color-coded terminal report.

 Built as part of a cybersecurity freelance portfolio.
-Certified via the [Google Cybersecurity Professional Certificate](https://grow.google/certificates/cybersecurity/).

 ---